joodalfadhel/Reality-Surf/Notes.md

 This Graphics2D class extends the Graphics class to provide more sophisticated control over geometry, coordinate transformations, color management, and text layout.

+**Player Positions**:
+in java, upper left corner is x:0 y:0 x value increases to the right -> y value increases down

 ----
 ## Key Handler

+VK -> Virtual Key: reports which key was selected